PDXpert PLM Software

 If you're upgrading to a different edition of SQL Server (for example, from Express to Standard), refer to Microsoft's instructions for the edition you'll be installing.

-If SQL Server is not identified, reboot the computer to start the SQL Server service.
+If SQL Server is not identified, restart the PDXpert Server service (or restart Windows) to start the SQL Server service.
+If SQL Server is often slow to start, delay the PDXpert Server service startup.

 Enable any disabled tasks or database connections.